 Fall weather was very good, Eloise noted no frost yet on Oct.
 5th and she was still planting on October 28th.
 Her final log entry of the season was of sowing seeds of American Bellflower (Campanulastrum americanum) on Oct.
 29th.
 While there was an abundance of rain in the summer, the fall was fairly dry and once winter approached there was nothing but a trace of precipitation in November and no snow accumulation until mid December.
 Total precipitation for the year was above average due to the heavy summer rains.

-Another essay she wrote in 1914 that was not published was titled Liverworts, Lichens, Mosses, and Evergreen Ferns in the Wild Garden.
-Here she writes of the beauty these plants can add to the landscape.
+Another essay she wrote in 1914 that was not published was titled Notes on being acquainted with trees, in which she discusses tree shapes and how they add to the landscape.
 (2)

 Photo top of page: Shadblow Serviceberry, Amelanchier canadensis.
 Photo ©G D Bebeau